 This chapter deals with the shore site architecture of a maritime DGNSS service in the frequency band 283.5 - 325 kHz, whose use enables the fulfilment of performance requirements given in Chapter 2.
 The purpose of a DGNSS service can be described by 2 general functionalities realised by 2 complementary services:

-The GNSS augmentation service is responsible for the generation of GNSS correction and integrity data on the one hand.
-On the other hand the composition of DGNSS messages is realized based on the derived GNSS augmentation data.
+The GNSS augmentation service is responsible for the generation of GNSS correction and integrity data.
+DGNSS messages are formed using the derived GNSS augmentation data.

 The MF transmission service generates and broadcasts MF signals in the radio beacon band, which are used as carrier of DGNSS messages.
 The opportunity to broadcast DGNSS messages on alternative transmissions is suggested by the dashed line.

-Figure 1 Generalized architecture of DGNSS Service
+Figure 1 Generalised architecture of DGNSS Service

-The generalized functional architecture of a system providing a DGNSS Service is shown in Figure 1 and reflects both: functionalities and assigned services.
-The functional separation of the DGNSS service is in compliance with the principles of a modular architecture design like required by e-navigation.
+The generalised functional architecture of a system providing a DGNSS Service is shown in Figure 1 and reflects both the functionalities and assigned services.
+The functional separation of the DGNSS service is in compliance with the principles of a modular architecture design.

 GNSS Augmentation Service

-Primary aim of the GNSS Augmentation Service is the provision of DGNSS messages.
+The primary aim of the GNSS Augmentation Service is the provision of DGNSS messages.
 For this purpose a suitable output data interface to the DGNSS Transmission Service is necessary.
 The generation of DGNSS messages requires the realization of the following 3 tasks:

 Task “GNSS Data Acquisition” to collect the required data for DGNSS service provision.